apache/doris/docs/en/docs/data-table/index/ngram-bloomfilter-index.md

 "replication_num" = "1"
 );

--- (3,256)，indicate the number of gram and bytes of bloom filter respectively.
+-- PROPERTIES("gram_size"="3", "bf_size"="1024")，indicate the number of gram and bytes of bloom filter respectively.
--- the gram size set to same as the most like query need. and the suitable bytes of bloom filter can be get by test.
+-- the gram size set to same as the like query pattern string length. and the suitable bytes of bloom filter can be get by test, more larger more better, 256 maybe is a good start.
 -- Usually, if the data's cardinality is small, you can increase the bytes of bloom filter to improve the efficiency.
 ```